Contguard/home-work/README.md

 if possible add a LoadBalancer service that your app can be reached externally .

-attach a screen shot of the dashboard service . check that by refreshing the page ,  the counter incerment's  . please add some documents the showing the proccess including screenshots and explanations .
+attach a screen shot of the dashboard service . check that by refreshing the page ,  the counter incerment's  . please add some documents the showing the proccess including screenshots of commands output , logs , and explanations .

 ### BONUS :